bek0s/gbkfit-legacy/README.md

 the CMake build system.

-GBKFIT features a modular architecture which allows it to use a variety of data models (e.g., spectral cubes for 3D fitting, moment maps for 2D fitting, etc), galaxy models, and optimization techniques.
+GBKFIT features a modular architecture which allows it to use a variety of data models, galaxy models, and optimization techniques.
 It also provides a clean object-oriented interface which enables programmers to create and add their own custom models and optimization techniques into the software.

 GBKFIT models observations with a combination of two models: a Data Model (DModel), and a Galaxy Model (GModel).
 The former is used to describe the data